-Still curious about the world’s weirdest food, and to give you something wider than my own experience, I have asked other bloggers to contribute.
+Still curious about the world’s weirdest foods, and to give you something wider than my own experience, I have asked other bloggers to contribute.
 Read on to discover the weirdest foods in the world.

 Weirdest “eatable” creepy crawlers

 Snake and Scorpion in Siem Reap

 According to my daughters, the grilled snake was a delicacy and tasted better than chicken.
-In my opinion, it felt rather like a leather shoe full of small bones, but they like it so much that when we were exploring Siem Reap every night we were visiting Pub street and buying snake snacks.
+In my opinion, it felt rather like a leather shoe full of small bones, but they like it so much that when we were exploring Siem Reap every night we were visiting Pub street and buying weird snacks.
 It cost only $1, so it was a small price for kids entertainment.

 One night we decided to try Scorpion as well, unfortunately, the moment I bit the Scorpion I realized that the place I bite is a place where scorpion poos and that was enough not even to want to bite it again.